ericbmerritt/blog/_posts/2011-09-21-commit-hygiene-and-git.md

 `git bisect` and `git revert` are very helpful in finding problems and fixing those problems while retaining and forward moving consumable history in git.
-Using these tools we will be able to test each patch on its own, and easily identify all the patches related to the problem, then revert those patches.
+Using these tools, we will be able to test each patch on its own, and easily identify all the patches related to the problem, then revert those patches.